top of page

 The History of First Methodist Church Warren

 Within thirty years of John Wesley's preaching, Methodism arrived here.
-In 1817, The Rev. Ira Eddy, riding circuit, came to this area and preached a revival on the banks of the Allegheny below Warren at what is now Starbrick.
+In 1817, the Rev. Ira Eddy, riding circuit, came to this area and preached a revival on the banks of the Allegheny below Warren at what is now Starbrick.
 An active class, starting with the Meads and the Reeses, lived, prayed, and worked there until 1933, when the Class of seventy decided to move to Warren and built next to the central school.
 This Church, the first brick building in Warren, was located where now [c.
 1977] is the parking lot next to the Boro building.
-In 1836, the Church was incorporated as the First Methodist Church at Warren Station, and the charter solemnly stated that male members over 21 years had a voice.
+In 1836, the Church was incorporated as the First Methodist Church at Warren Station, and the charter solemnly stated that male members over 21 years of age had a voice.

 Some of us remember the old Church.
 The sanctuary was on the second floor, with a balcony sweeping to the chancel on either side.
 The architecture, distinguished in its day, was theatrically Victorian Gothic, with opera seats instead of pews, a centered pulpit raised from the communion table in front, and the choir and organ furnishing a backdrop to all.
 When a significant Sunday School addition was built in 1912 at the rear of the Church, there was a complete and active plant for First Church.